isomerpages/moe-peicaisec/_announcements-2026/The 1st National Secondary School Chinese Debate Competition 2026.md

 </tr>
 </tbody>
 </table>
-<p>In the preliminary round held on 16 April 2026, Peicai Secondary School
-achieved an impressive victory against Anglican High School with a unanimous judges’ score of 6–0.
-In addition, Li Kunpeng from 3EE was awarded the title of Best Speaker for his outstanding performance, clear argumentation, and confident delivery.</p>
 <p>The team subsequently advanced to the Round of 16 held on 30 April 2026,
 where they faced the strong and experienced team from Hwa Chong Institution.
 Although the team was eventually eliminated from the competition, the students